The GP situation

 How long is the waiting list?

 The length of time you have to wait to be allocated to a GP who has a waiting list varies.
-There are numerous factors that determine how long you have to wait.
+In municipalities with a large GP shortage, many of the GPs have long waiting lists.
+It may take a long time before you get a place with one of these GPs – sometimes up to a year or longer.

 A GP’s patient list is only open when there are 10 available spots.
 When the patient list is opened, 10 inhabitants are allocated spots.
 If there are less than 10 persons on the waiting list, the list will remain open until those 10 spots have been filled.